greenbone/docs/src/common/prerequisites.rst

 Creating a Source, Build and Install Directory
 ----------------------------------------------

-To separate the sources and the build artifacts a source and a build directory have to be created.
+To separate the sources and the build artifacts, a source and a build directory must be created.

 This source directory will be used later in this guide via an environment variable :envvar:`SOURCE_DIR`.
-Accordingly for the build directory a :envvar:`BUILD_DIR` variable will be set.
-Both can be set to an arbitrary directory where your current user has write permissions to.
-Therefore directories in the current users home directory are chosen in this guide.
+Accordingly, a variable :envvar:`BUILD_DIR` will be set for the build directory.
+Both can be set to any directory to which the current user has write permissions.
+Therefore directories in the current user's home directory are chosen in this guide.

 .. code-block::
   :caption: Choosing a source directory